• Skip to primary navigation

 • Silk

 NOTE: The following blades are all made for the Cricut Maker only.
-You can tell that it is a blade and housing for the Cricut by the gold gears on the top of the housing.
+You can tell that it is a blade and housing for the Cricut Maker by the gold gears on the housing top.
 They all work with the Adaptive Tool System that the Maker employs.

 This blade is what the Cricut Maker is all about.
 It changes the machine from just a paper or vinyl cutting machine into a true “making” machine.